knative/docs/docs/bookstore/page-0/welcome-knative-bookstore-tutorial.md

 ### Bad Word Broker

-It acts as the bridge between the book store broker and the slack sink, so we can send notification to your slack when a comment containing “bad word” is submitted.
+It acts as the bridge between the book store Broker and the Slack Sink, so we can send notification to your Slack when a comment containing "bad word" is submitted.

 ## **Tutorial Page Structure**